 The student must contact the Professor no later than 24 hours after the time of the missed scheduled exam regarding a makeup exam unless special circumstances arise (e.g. hospitalization).
 If possible, it is best to contact the Professor before the missed exam to be sure your excuse will be acceptable; there may be special instances not listed above in which a makeup exam would be allowed.
 Required documentation must be submitted to the Professor within 48 hours after the missed exam unless special circumstances arise (e.g. hospitalization).
-Makeup exams are given on Friday evening at 9 pm during the week of the missed exam date.
+Makeup exams are given on Thursday evening at 6 pm during the week of the missed exam date.
 If the student does not contact and present the required documentation to the Professor within the allotted times, the missed examination score will be recorded as 0 points (zero points).
-Students should arrange their schedules to take the 9 pm Friday evening makeup exam, but if it is impossible, they can request an oral makeup exam given at a time arranged with the Professor.
+Students should arrange their schedules to take the 6 pm Thursday evening makeup exam, but if it is impossible, an oral makeup exam given at a time arranged with the Professor will be the backup plan.